eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/s-certificate-transparancy.md

 ### 3.2 The Goals of the Discussion

-The goal of the discussion is to establish how Certificate Transparency can be implemented.
+The goal of this discussion is to establish how Certificate Transparency can be implemented.

 There are some questions to be discussed before proposing a set of HLRs.
 These